 1964 Saw The King's Lynn to Hunstanton lines freight withdrawn.

 1964 Saw the last remaining part of the West Norfolk branch closed to freight.
-Closing the line.

 1966 The Last royal train left Wolferton.

-1966 June the 6th the line started running as a basic railway.
+1966 June the 6th, the line started running as a basic railway.

-King's Lynn used a single line token.
+King's Lynn used a single-line token.

 1967 Hunstanton railway station was made into a single platform.

-£25,000 Investment was made in 1967 with half barrier electric crossing barriers installed at all level crossings.
+£25,000 Investment was made in 1967 with half-barrier electric crossing barriers installed at all level crossings.

 British rail claimed the line was losing £40,000 a year.

-Prior to announcing the closure of the King's Lynn to Hunstanton railway.
+Before announcing the closure of the King's Lynn to Hunstanton railway.